NCAT can appoint a guardian under the Guardianship Act 1987 for a person with a decision making disability.

 A guardian can make decisions about the person's health, accommodation, services or other lifestyle matters.
 If financial decisions need to be made, consider applying to NCAT for a financial management order.

-An application for guardianship means you are asking NCAT to appoint someone as the guardian for the person who is the subject of the application.
+Applying for guardianship means you are asking NCAT to appoint someone as a guardian for a person with a decision making disability.

 Do you need to apply?